 These images are reproduced with permission from the International Hip Dysplasia Institute.

-Safe baby carriers
+Safe baby carriers and slings

 There is no Australian standard for baby carriers, slings and backpacks.
 But the following tips can help you choose a safe baby carrier:

 - Look for a baby carrier with the European standard EN 13209-2:2005 or the US standard ASTM F2236-08.

 - Check that the carrier or sling comes with easy-to-understand written, visual or video instructions that show you how to use it safely.

 - Take your baby with you when you’re shopping for a carrier or sling.
 Ask a shop assistant to show you how to fit the carrier or sling correctly with your baby in it.

 - Your baby should be able to move their head, arms and legs.